kekeandzeyu/Computer-Science-Study-Notes/README.md

 3. The notes will be released in the form of pdf article.
 You will see it in the release part.

-4. Thank you for your reading!
+4. Thank you for reading!
 Everyone is welcome to discuss with me via email.

 ## 3 References